toast38coza/docker-kong-oauth/README.md

 sh ./register.sh '192.168.99.100'
 ```

 This will register both our services.
 It will spit out the json response.
 To add oauth.
-Now, take not of the id's and run:
+Now, take note of the id's and run:

 ```
 sh ./register2.sh {service1.id} {service2.id}